Magnesium is an essential mineral for our bodies and plays an important role in over 300 of our body’s biochemical reactions. It helps to:

 - To produce enzymes that catalyse vital chemical reactions

-- To process protein, carbohydrates and fat in food
+- Process protein, carbohydrates and fat in food

-- To play a role in the growth and division of cells
+- Play a role in the growth and division of cells

 While your body needs a range of essential minerals, calcium is the most abundant, with most of it stored in your bones and teeth.

-Alongside magnesium, calcium is crucial for bone health and enables bones to develop and grow as well as slow the decline of bone density as you get older.
+Magnesium and calcium are crucial for bone health and enables bones to develop and grow as well as slow the decline of bone density as you get older.

 Calcium also contributes to normal: